Bread05/Epicgamergaminggamergame/README.md

 and for your java class project i think i can just use visual studio to run and compile it by installing the java plugin

+WoW that is a ton of progress on skulltown dude , AWESOME, I can't wait to see.
+I finished my project.
+It is very very basic but it was the assignment.
+We had to make a program that would ask you for a number 1 through 10, after you type in the answer it tells you what the equivalent roman numeral would be.
+It has to send a message to the user that their selection was invalid if it is not within the parameters.
+Even though it's pretty basic there are a couple of cool "tricks" in the code. let me know what you think! ------>(https://www.mediafire.com/file/smxqlcxok2d6nu1/LabAssignment3_Guido.java/file)     =]